History of Kristaps Porziņģis in Timeline

 Kristaps Porziņģis

 Kristaps Porziņģis is a Latvian professional basketball player currently playing for the Boston Celtics in the NBA.
-Standing at 7'2", he plays both power forward and center positions.
-Known as "The Unicorn" due to his unique skill set as a big man, including his ability to shoot three-pointers, Porziņģis is a notable figure in professional basketball.
+Standing at 7'2", he plays primarily as a power forward and center.
+Known as "The Unicorn," Porziņģis is recognized for his unique combination of size and skill, particularly his ability to shoot three-pointers, a rare trait for players of his stature.

-In 1984, Bernard King opened the 1984-85 season with 298 points through 10 games.
-In 2017, Porziņģis started the season with 300 points, marking the best start to a season in Knicks history.
+In 1984, Bernard King opened the season with 298 points which was surpassed by Porziņģis who earned 300 points through 10 games, recording the best start to a season in Knicks history.

 August 1995: Kristaps Porziņģis Born

 In August 1995, Kristaps Porziņģis was born.
-He is a Latvian professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+He is a Latvian professional basketball player for the Boston Celtics of the NBA.

 Others born on this day/year

-In 2021, The Mavericks clinched the Southwest division for the first time since the 2009–10 season following a 110–90 victory over the Cleveland Cavaliers on 7 May.
+In the 2009–10 season, Mavericks clinched the Southwest division, following a 110–90 victory over the Cleveland Cavaliers on 7 May.

-In the summer of 2010, Kristaps Porziņģis had a tryout with Baloncesto Sevilla in Spain and received a contract, leading him to sign with the club.
+In the summer of 2010, Kristaps Porziņģis had a tryout with Baloncesto Sevilla, a club competing in the Liga ACB in Spain, in an attempt to recruit foreign talent.
+He received and signed a contract with them.

-On January 4, 2012, Kristaps Porziņģis debuted for the Sevilla youth squad against Barcelona, scoring 12 points and 10 rebounds.
-Sevilla was defeated 56–75.
+On January 4, 2012, Kristaps Porziņģis debuted for Sevilla's youth squad against Barcelona, scoring 12 points and 10 rebounds, in the Ciutat de L'Hospitalet tournament.

 September 2012: First Team Appearance with Sevilla

-On September 29, 2012, Kristaps Porziņģis made his first appearance with Sevilla's first team, playing for only a minute in a loss to CB Murcia.
+On September 29, 2012, Kristaps Porziņģis made his first appearance with Sevilla's first team, playing for only a minute in a game where they lost to CB Murcia.

 2012: Training for International Competition